 Write long posts that are at least 1000 words and above.
 The longer the post the more useful it is to the audience and the better it ranks in search engines.
 Ideally, I recommend you have posts that have a minimum of 500 words.

 Keyword placement in the text should appear in the first 100 words in your WordPress posts.
 It is also useful to have the keyword placed in the last paragraph of your post.

 Internal links should be abundant in your WordPress posts and pages.
-You should use the WordPress link feature to add relevant internal links to other posts in your site.
+You should use the WordPress link feature to add relevant internal links to other posts on your site.

 Add at least one relevant high authority outbound link.
-This is important as a way of adding reference to your content.
-You should ensure this link to a high authority page like Wikipedia is a do follow link.
-All other external links from your site should be added a no follow link attribute.
+This is important as a way of adding a reference to your content.
+You should ensure this link to a high authority page like Wikipedia is a do-follow link.
+All other external links from your site should be added a no-follow link attribute.